Chantal Akerman

-Chantal Anne Akerman (/fr/; 6 June 1950 – 5 October 2015) was a Belgian filmmaker, artist, and film professor at the City College of New York (2011-2015).
+Chantal Anne Akerman (/fr/; 6 June 1950 – 5 October 2015) was a Belgian filmmaker, artist, and film professor at the City College of New York (2011–2015).

 Akerman is best known for her films Je Tu Il Elle (1974), Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975), and News from Home (1976).
 The second of these was ranked the greatest film of all time in Sight & Sound magazine's 2022 "Greatest Films of All Time" critics poll, making her the first woman to top the poll.
 The other two films also appeared in the same poll.

 Early life and education

-Akerman was born in Brussels, Belgium, to Jewish Holocaust survivors from Poland.
+Akerman was born in Brussels, Belgium, to Polish-Jewish parents and émigres, both were Holocaust survivors from Nazi Germany.
 She was the older sister of Sylviane Akerman, her only sibling.
 Her mother, Natalia (Nelly), survived for years at Auschwitz, where her own parents were murdered.
 From a young age, Akerman and her mother were exceptionally close, and her mother encouraged her to pursue a career rather than marry young.

 At age 18, Akerman entered the Institut national supérieur des arts du spectacle et des techniques de diffusion, a Belgian film school.
 She dropped out during her first term to make the short film Saute ma ville, funding it by trading diamond shares on the Antwerp stock exchange.